JoshSeyda/barlight/README.md

 ---
 ## Inspiration

 Our team is made up of two ex-service industry workers and one non-service industry worker.
-We have taken our shared experiences and used them to craft a context for 'industry' folks to take center stage and facilitate their customer relationships in a meaningful and fullfilling way.
-Gone are the selfies in empty jobs posted accross facebook and Instagram, trying to bring your friends and close customers in.
+We have taken our shared experiences and used them to craft a context for 'industry' folks to take center stage and facilitate their customer relationships in a meaningful and fulfilling way.
+Gone are the selfies in empty jobs posted across facebook and Instagram, trying to bring your friends and close customers in.
 Now with the ease of flipping a light switch you can tell your community that you are around, and you want visitors, no posturing necessary.

 ## Status